linkedin/Liger-Kernel/README.md

 ### Tests

 - `transformers/`: Correctness tests for the Triton-based layers.
-- `convergence/`: Patches Hugging Face models with all kernels, runs multiple iterations, and compares weights, logits, and loss layer by layer.
+- `convergence/`: Patches Hugging Face models with all kernels, runs multiple iterations, and compares weights, logits, and loss layer-by-layer.

 ### Benchmark